xzhangfordham/CISTutorials/transferFilesMobaXtermWindows.md

 <img src="/docs/assets/CISWork19.png" alt="Follow terminal folder" width="600">

-The following example shows me navigating to **/demo/text_files** via the command-line using the **pwd**, **cd** and **ls** commands, with the window on the left adjusting itself accordingly.
-(Don’t worry if you are not yet familiar with these commands, they are covered further in the **Introduction to Linux** tutorial.)
+The following example shows how to navigate to **/demo/text_files** via the command-line using the **pwd**, **cd** and **ls** commands, with the window on the left adjusting itself accordingly.
+(Don’t worry if you are not yet familiar with these commands, they are covered further in the [Introduction to Linux](introductionLinux.md) tutorial.)

 <img src="/docs/assets/CISWork20.png" alt="Navigate to /demo/text_files" width="600">

 ### Step 3:
 To download a file on to your local machine, first locate and select the file on the remote machine that you wish to download using one of the methods explained in the above step.
-In this example I will be downloading the folder “data” from the location in the remote machine which I navigated to in the previous step.
+In this example we will be downloading the folder “data” from the location in the remote machine which we navigated to in the previous step.
 (To download a file or folder is the same process.)

 <img src="/docs/assets/CISWork21.png" alt="Download the folder “data” from the remote machine" width="600">